vector-10/compound-safe/README.md

 ### Core Functionality
 - **Position Health Monitoring**: Real-time calculation of liquidation risk using Compound V3 data
-- **Multi-Level Alert System**: Progressive warnings as positions approach liquidation
+- **Multi-Level Alert System**: Progressive warnings as positions approach liquidation, additional insights to enable lenders increase yialds based on interest rates.
-- **Telegram Integration**: Instant notifications with QR code and deep-link setup
+- **Telegram Integration**: Instant notifications with QR code and deep-link setup for Telegram
-- **AI-Powered Insights**: Contextual explanations of position metrics and risk factors
+- **AI-Powered Insights**: Contextual explanations of position metrics and risk factors with AIUI

 ### Technical Features
+- **Security**: Application is purely disconnected from compound to minimize risk of malicious intentions by attackers.
-- **Compound V3 Integration**: Direct integration with Comet smart contracts
+- **Compound V3 Integration**: Direct integration with Comet smart contracts as provided in documentation
-- **Real-time Price Feeds**: Live WETH pricing from CoinGecko API
+- **Real-time Price Feeds**: Live pricing of Collateral Assets(Currently focused on WETH) with CoinGEcko API Integration
-- **MongoDB Persistence**: Reliable storage for user preferences and alert history
+- **MongoDB Persistence**: Reliable storage for user preferences and alert history on Telegram
-- **Intelligent Alert Throttling**: Prevents spam while ensuring critical alerts are delivered
+- **Intelligent Alert Throttling**: Prevents spam while ensuring critical alerts are delivered to users.

 ### User Experience
-- **One-Click Setup**: Simple Telegram bot linking process
-- **Dark/Light Mode**: Complete theme support across all interfaces
+- **landing Page**: Responsive Landing Page with a mobile-first focus to enable users understand what we do at a glance.
+- **Wallet Connect**: Full fetching of user data with just a simple wallet conect, very easy an intuitive
-- **Responsive Design**: Optimized for desktop and mobile devices
+- **Responsive Design**: Mobile first design, philosophy, optimized for desktops
-- **Comprehensive Dashboard**: Complete position overview with risk analysis
+- **Comprehensive Dashboard**: Complete position overview with risk analysis and AI Explanations for easy understanding seamless usage.

 ## Architecture

 ### Frontend Stack
-- **Next.js 14**: React framework with App Router
+- **Next.js 15+**: React framework with App Router
 - **TypeScript**: Type-safe development
 - **Tailwind CSS**: Utility-first styling with theme support
 - **Wagmi + RainbowKit**: Web3 wallet connection and blockchain interactions
+- **Infura RPC**: For RPC connection to Compound V3 Comet
 - **React Hooks**: Custom hooks for Compound position data and price feeds

 ### Backend Infrastructure